ASTR 111 Study Guide

 • Explain the difference between synodic and sidereal periods of the Moon.

-• List 2 conditions required for an eclipse.
+• List the conditions required for both solar and lunar eclipses.

 • Define umbra and penumbra.